rcarver/levels/README.md

 ## Using a Configuration

-Once a level has been written, Levels can read and merge it.
+Once a level has been written, you can read and merge it.
 Once merged into a Configuration, you can use it at runtime in a Ruby process, or output it as JSON, YAML or environment variables.

-In any case, any number of levels, including the system environment, may be merged.
+Any number of levels, including the system environment, may be merged.
 The system environment is typically merged last, but it's not required.

 **From the command line**, Levels can generate JSON, YAML or environment variables.
 The generated configuration is written to STDOUT.
 Both JSON